 - West Nile Virus

-Last, but not least, schedule a visit with the veterinarian to ensure your horse’s health and soundness.
+Last but not least, schedule a visit with the veterinarian to ensure your horse’s health and soundness.
 Routine (and proactive) veterinary care can help protect your best friend.

-While information within this blog serves as an educational tool, it should not supersede or supplant the advice and opinion of a licensed veterinary professional.
+While the information within this blog serves as an educational tool, it should not supersede or supplant the advice and opinion of a licensed veterinary professional.